mikeyy/nonoCAPTCHA/README.rst

 The use of proxies are required for my continuous updates and fixes on nonoCAPTCHA.
 Any donations would be a great help in allowing me to purchase these proxies, that are clearly expensive.
-If anyone would is willing to share their proxies, I wouldn't hesitate to accept the offer.
+If anyone is willing to share their proxies, I wouldn't hesitate to accept the offer.

 Bitcoin: 1BfWQWAZBsSKCNQZgsq2vwaKxYvkrhb14u